Rate Limits

 Free Tier Limitations

-- No Limit for invoices
+- No limit for invoices

-- No Dashboard
+- No access to the Dashboard